DawidSac24/AutoMate/README.md

 - [Partie mécanique](#Partie-mécanique)

 ## Project source
-This is a project that I found on internet and decided to use it as an inspiration source.
+Here is a project that i used as an inspiration source : instructables.com/Automated-Chessboard/
 ## Introduction